lnis-uofu/SOFA/DOC/source/arch/io_resource.rst

 .. note:: The logic analyzer is 128-bit, while 115 bits can drive or be driven by the FPGA I/O. The other 14 bits are connected to internal spots of the FPGA fabric, monitoring critical signal activities of the FPGA in debugging purpose.

+.. warning:: If the logic analyzer is not used, please configure both the management SoC and the FPGA as follows:

+               - all the I/O directionality is set to input mode.
+               - all the output ports is pulled down to logic ``0``

 .. _fig_fpga_io_map_logic_analyzer_mode:

 .. figure:: ./figures/fpga_io_map_logic_analyzer_mode.png